-2.1.2 Bridge Clearance and Crossing Route Information Signing
+2.1.2 Bridge Clearance and Crossing Route Information Signing determine the actual minimum vertical clearance in each direction after all interstate mainline or crossing route surfacing is completed.

 The CONTRACTOR will be required to erect bridge vertical clearance and crossing route number flat sheet signs on the new and existing bridges in both directions of travel.
 The signs shall be fabricated in accordance with the SCDOT sign numbers shown in the table below.
 The CONTRACTOR shall